-(1) The performance target (100% attainment) for each company performance goal is 100% of our fiscal year 2022 operating plan.
+(1) The performance target (100% attainment) for each company performance goal is 100% of our fiscal year 2023 operating plan.

-- (2) Our named executive officers, other than our Chief Revenue Officer, will only earn a bonus if the executive's attainment in the aggregate is at least 83.3% of the performance target.
-For purposes of calculating the bonus payout amount, when the executive's attainment exceeds the performance target, accelerators are triggered in order to reward the higher than expected performance, while decelerators are applied if the actual results are lower than the performance target.
+(2) Our named executive officers, other than our Chief Revenue Officer, will only earn a bonus if the executive's attainment in the aggregate is at least 83.3% of the performance target.
+For purposes of calculating the bonus payout amount, when the executive's attainment exceeds the performance target, accelerators are triggered in order to reward the higher-than-expected performance, while decelerators are applied if the actual results are lower than the performance target.
 The payout range for the performance-based bonus awards (after applying the decelerator/accelerator factor) is 50-150% of the executive's target bonus opportunity.
-Actual payouts for fiscal year 2022 are included in the "Summary Compensation Table" below. - (3) Our Chief Revenue Officer will only earn the portion of his bonus that is tied to Revenue and Non-GAAP Operating Income performance if his combined attainment for the two goals is at least 83.3% of the performance target for these goals.
-For purposes of calculating the bonus payout amount that is tied to Revenue and Non-GAAP Operating Income performance, when the executive's attainment exceeds the performance target, accelerators are triggered in order to reward the higher than expected performance, while decelerators are applied if the actual results are lower than the performance target.
-The payout range for the portion of his bonus that is tied to Revenue and Non-GAAP Operating Income performance (after applying the decelerator/accelerator factor) is 50-150% of the portion of his cash bonus opportunity attributed to Revenue and Non-GAAP Operating

-Income.
-The portion of the Chief Revenue Officer's bonus tied to Net New ARR is calculated based on a percentage of the Company's contract bookings and is not subject to a maximum payout.
+Actual payouts for fiscal year 2023 are included in this section under the heading "FY2023 Bonus Payouts" and in the Stock Awards column of the "Summary Compensation Table" below.

+- Our Chief Revenue Officer will only earn the portion of his bonus that is tied to Revenue and Non-GAAP Operating Income performance if his combined attainment for the two goals is at least 83.3% of the performance target for these goals.
+For purposes of calculating the bonus payout amount that is tied to Revenue and Non-GAAP Operating Income performance, when the executive's attainment exceeds the performance target, accelerators are triggered in order to reward the higher-than-expected performance, while decelerators are applied if the actual results are lower than the performance target.
+The payout range for the portion of his bonus that is tied to Revenue and Non-GAAP Operating Income performance (after applying the decelerator/accelerator factor) is 50-150% of the portion of his cash bonus opportunity attributed to Revenue and Non-GAAP Operating Income.
+The portion of the Chief Revenue Officer's bonus tied to Net New ARR (as defined below) is calculated based on a percentage of the Company's contract bookings and is not subject to a maximum payout.
 These commission payments are intended to provide incentive for our Chief Revenue Officer to continue to grow our business and generate revenues, and the rates of payment are set to provide challenging but achievable goals to motivate him.
-Our Chief Revenue Officer's actual payout for fiscal year 2022 is included in the "Summary Compensation Table" below.

-(4) Non-GAAP operating income is defined as GAAP operating income adjusted for stock-based compensation expense and amortization of intangible assets and post-combination compensation expense associated with prior acquisitions.
+Our Chief Revenue Officer's actual payout for fiscal year 2023 is included in this section under the heading "FY2023 Bonus Payouts" and in the Non-Equity Incentive Compensation column of the "Summary Compensation Table" below. - (4) Net New ARR is defined as the net change of annualized recurring revenue ("ARR") over a given time period.
+ARR includes the revenue we expect to receive from our customers over the following 12 months based on contractual commitments and, in the case of customers to whom MongoDB Atlas was sold, through our direct sales force and channel partners, by annualizing the prior 90 days of their actual consumption of MongoDB Atlas, assuming no increases or reductions in their subscriptions or usage.
+ARR excludes professional services. - (5) Non-GAAP income from operations ("Non-GAAP Operating Income") is defined as GAAP operating income adjusted for stock-based compensation expense and amortization of intangible assets and post-combination compensation expense associated with prior acquisitions.